ST AGNES' CATHOLIC CHURCH, HIGHETT

 MELBOURNE SYNOD 2026

 We’re invited to answer the call to deepen our understanding of synodality in parish life.
-For more information on the Synod please visit: melbournecatholic.org/synod2026
+Timeline for Synod consultation: This month will see the gradual release of the Synod theme papers, with June and July being Consultation and dialogue months for our faith communities.
+For more information on the Synod please visit: melbournecatholic.org/synod

 SYNOD CORNER